firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-47:9">The princes of the people are gathered together, even the people of the God of Abraham: for the shields of the earth belong unto God: he is greatly exalted.</p>

-<p id="psa-48:1"><A Song and Psalm for the sons of Korah.> Great is the LORD, and greatly to be praised in the city of our God, in the mountain of his holiness.</p>
+<p id="psa-48:1">Great is the LORD, and greatly to be praised in the city of our God, in the mountain of his holiness.</p>

 <p id="psa-48:2">Beautiful for situation, the joy of the whole earth, is mount Zion, on the sides of the north, the city of the great King.</p>